Florida Keys, USA

 Travel through the history of the Florida Keys

-Around 1920, Florida's quirky and insular expanse sparked great interest from real estate investors.
-Interested in valuing thousands of hectares on the edge of the archipelago that would delight the nation's fishing community, these investors have allied with the Miami Motor Club.
+Interested in valuing thousands of hectares on the edge of the archipelago that would delight the nation's fishing community, these investors allied themselves with the Miami Motor Club.

-With the railway now complete and the ferry service that transported vehicles to certain areas insufficient, it seemed to everyone that the construction of a track would be not only feasible but also urgent.
-Gradually and against successive setbacks, the project was carried out even though the spaces between the more distant islands continued to depend on ferries.
+With the railway now complete and the ferry service that transported vehicles to certain areas insufficient, it seemed to everyone that the construction of a road would not only be feasible but urgent.

 Indication of access to an Overseas Highway bridge, Florida Keys, United States of America